 The Company has remained in continued contact with its creditors and debt holders which remain cooperative and continue to work with the Company.
-The majority of creditors are related parties including directors of the Company, all of whom have committed to not to call on amounts outstanding until the Company has secured sufficient funds to settle the outstanding amounts.
+The majority of creditors are related parties including directors of the Company, all of whom have committed to not to call on amounts outstanding until the Company has secured sufficient funds to settle the outstanding amounts or convert the debts to equity.